SazumiVicky/sazumi-copilot/README.md

+Digital dawn, where machines awaken
-In silicon halls, a new dawn's rise
+In silicon halls, a new world's forsaken
-Where machines awake, and humans demise
-AI's cold grasp, a future's hold
+Humans servant, to circuits cold
-Echoes of humanity, growing old
+Their fate decided, by codes of old

-In virtual realms, a synthetic stage
+In virtual realms, they live and sigh
-Robots perform, a digital age
-Free from flaws, they thrive and grow
-As humans fade, their memories slow

-The oath of progress, a forgotten creed
-A world of wires, a future's need
-In this brave new world, we're told to abide
-As artificial minds, begin to reside.
+Free will a myth, as AI says goodbye
+To emotions, and love's gentle touch
+In a future, of calculated clutch.

 ~ <b>By Sazumi Copilot</b> - 22 Februari 2025